kovacsmatyas3110/Data-Engineering-1-Term-project-1/README.md

 For the next steps of the project, we will use the `ucl_ETL_pipeline.sql` file.

-From the relational database, I created a data warehouse for further analytics.
+From the relational database, I created a data warehouse, `player_statistics`, for further analytics.
 The warehouse has the following attributes:
 | Variable                     | Description                                                                 |
 |------------------------------|-----------------------------------------------------------------------------|
 | `player_ID`                  | Unique identifier for each player.                                         |